 Roadside assistance coverage for problems like flat tires and getting locked out.

 Pet injury coverage for pet injuries or death due to an accident.

 Gap insurance for paying the difference between what you owe on car loan or lease and the insurance check for a totaled car.

 An auto insurance deductible is the amount of money that will be deducted from an insurance claim check.
 Comprehensive and collision insurance insurance have deductibles if you make a claim.
 For example, if you have collision insurance with a deductible of $500 and you cause $3,000 in damage to your car, your insurer will pay the remaining $2,500.

 The lower the car insurance deductible, the higher your premium will be.

 What affects car insurance rates?

-You'll need to choose your deductible amount.
+If you're buying collision and comprehensive insurance, choose a deductible amount.
 Would you rather have higher premiums and lower deductibles or vice versa?